 1. It’s Not Just a UK Thing

-PRINCE2 does have its roots in the UK as it started as a method used by the UK government on large-scale public sector projects.
-Today, it’s used in countries all round the world in public and private sector projects.
+PRINCE2 was originally developed by the government of the United Kingdom to manage large-scale public sector projects.
+However, today, it’s used in countries all round the world for public and private sector projects.

 2. There Are 3 Levels of Qualification

 There are 3 PRINCE2 qualifications that you can take:

-- Foundation: Entry level qualification that doesn’t require any previous knowledge or experience.
+- Foundation: This is an entry-level qualification that doesn’t require any previous knowledge or experience.

 - Practitioner: This level teaches you how to run and manage a project.
-It has some prerequisites, but these are covered off if you have the Foundation certificate.
+It has some prerequisites, but these are covered if you have the Foundation certificate.

-- Professional: The most advanced level of qualification in the PRINCE2 family.
+- Professional: This most advanced level of qualification in the PRINCE2 certification.
 It’s examined by a residential assessment center where you work through a case study over several days.